pierreavdb/on-taste/content/_index.md

 	<img src="/images/alexander.jpg" alt="Scott Alexander collage" class="img-large">
 </figure>

 Where are all the colors, the fun, the beauty?
-Are we condemned to a beige, black, and white, formulaic, homogenized world?
+Are we condemned to a grey, formulaic, homogenized world?
 I will argue that beauty is not a luxury, but a fundamental pillar of a healthy mind and a flourishing society. **Beauty provides the deep meaning that makes life truly worth living, and we should care about it.**

 So, what can we do?
 First, we need to clear one major objection: the one that taste is purely subjective.
 Of course, there is some truth to it (we obviously don’t all like the same things), but it’s a rather *unhelpful* statement.
 Taste has a mechanism, with roots in evolutionary biology and cognitive science.
 As a species we tend to rally around things that we find more beautiful/pleasant than others.
 And this is a good place to start if we want to know how to make more of those.